Elder financial abuse – confronting a hidden epidemic

 During this period of later life, parents might be debilitated physically in some way.
 They may be on a walking frame or they may be unable to get out of the house with ease for some reason or another.
 They may be in the early or middle or high stages of dementia.

 In these circumstances, they are very vulnerable, and therefore easy prey for adult children with an acquisitive streak.
+(For more information, please see Does dementia make a will invalid?)

 “Early inheritance syndrome” can manifest in a variety of ways